EngMoAmri/my_policies/my_social_store_en_privacy_policy.md

 ## **Disclaimer**

 Store owners are strongly advised to periodically perform data backups in order to mitigate the risk of data loss.
-While certain data may be recoverable from our server upon login, it is important to note that not all data can be restored.
 Please be aware that we do not assume any responsibility for the loss of user data.

 ## **Third-Party Advertisers and Services**